Looking to set up a contact form using gravity forms?

-Each form has its unique forms ID.
+Each form has its unique form ID.
 To check the ID of the form, Go to Dashboard > Forms.
 And on the right side of the form title, you will see the form ID.

 5- Gravity Form Field Types

-As we have mentioned earlier in this post that you can create nearly every type of form using gravity form.
+As we have mentioned earlier in this post you can create nearly every type of form using gravity form.
 Let’s have a look at how we can achieve this.